Mariners vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Tampa Bay Rays will meet on Thursday at Tropicana Field, at 6:40 PM ET, with J.P.
-Crawford and Randy Arozarena among those expected to deliver at the plate.
+Julio Rodriguez and the Seattle Mariners take on Randy Arozarena and the Tampa Bay Rays at Tropicana Field on Friday at 6:40 PM ET, in the second game of a four-game series.

-Oddsmakers list the Mariners as -135 favorites on the moneyline, while giving the underdog Rays +110 moneyline odds to win.
-The over/under is 7.5 runs for this game (with -120 odds to hit the over and +100 odds on the under).
+The Mariners are favored in this one, at -115, while the underdog Rays have -105 odds to play spoiler.
+The matchup's total is set at 8 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.